List of Cars characters: Professor Zündapp

-Professor Zündapp (voiced by Thomas Kretschmann) is a 1957 Zündapp Janus and an internationally wanted weapon designer.
-He is the secondary antagonist, and subordinate to Miles Axlerod.
+Professor Otto Wolfgang Zündapp (voiced by Thomas Kretschmann), also called Professor Z, is a 1957 Zündapp Janus and an internationally wanted mad scientist.
+He is the secondary antagonist and subordinate to Miles Axlerod.
+He was responsible for killing the captive Rod Redline.
+During the climatic showdown in London, he is taken down by Finn McMissile where the spies learned that he is not the one behind the Allinol incident or activating the bomb on Mater.
+Holley then tasered him.

 Grem and Acer

 Grem (voiced by Joe Mantegna) and Acer (voiced by Peter Jacobson) are two underlings of Professor Zündapp.
 Grem is an orange 1975 AMC Gremlin and Acer is a lime green 1975 AMC Pacer.
 Both have a very worn appearance.
 While they badly subdued Rod "Torque" Redline, the duo later guarded the captured Mater, Holley Shiftwell, and Finn McMissile in London.
 During the time when Mater was trying to get away from Lightning due to the bomb on his engine, Grem and Acer went after them only for Holley to come and making them slam into her and flying into a pub called Ye Left Turn Inn.
-Their crash spilled the drinks of the patrons in the bar, who promptly got angry and started to attack them, they are defeated by the patrons, Grem and Acer's fate after that is unknown.
+Their crash spilled the drinks of the patrons in the bar, who promptly got angry and started to attack them.
+While they are defeated by the patrons as a tire rolls out of Ye Left Turn Inn, Grem and Acer's fate after that is unknown.